- UCAS Code: N500

 Students will look at areas including the factors that influence buyers and the challenges that marketers face in the retail and service sectors.

 In your final year of study, you'll learn about the value of brands to firms and consumers and how to communicate a branding strategy.
-Elective classes include International Business Management; Managing Customer Relationships; Advances in Consumer Behaviour; Integrated Marketing Communications; Sports Marketing; Social Marketing and Business Relationship Marketing; Small Business Marketing; Tourism Marketing.
+Elective classes include International Business Management; Managing Customer Relationships; Advances in Consumer Behaviour; Sports Marketing; Social Marketing; Sustainability, Marketing & Society; and Brand Building in a FMCG Environment.